 You Talk, I Listen, We Learn

 Every new patient remarks how uplifting and encouraging our first session is.
 Imagine how you'll feel as you say what is on your mind, share your experience, ask questions and get an empowering perspective and tools to address your health concern!
 During and after a treatment, most patients feel relaxed and at ease.
-Often pain is alleviated and proper functioning is set in motion.
+Often pain is alleviated and proper functioning is set in motion at the first visit.

 Your Initial Visit: Awareness is the Key to Change

-A 90-minute initial consultation ensures that I am able to properly assess the factors affecting your health/causing illness and offer effective treatments and lifestyle practices for you to achieve your short- and long-term health goals.
+A 90-minute initial consultation ensures that I am able to properly assess the factors affecting your health or causing illness and offer effective treatments and lifestyle practices for you to achieve your short- and long-term health goals.
 Once we've settled on a suitable treatment plan, we can do an acupuncture or movement treatment if time allows.

-I have loads of blessed experience working with children, both from having raised four kids and from my clinical practice.
-Kids love coming to my office: Older children feel empowered by reframing their health concern and discovering how they can help themselves.
-Babies and toddlers respond to treatment by deeply relaxing.
 For acute issues like respiratory or digestive problems, children's symptoms tend to improve quickly—within hours.
-For chronic issues, outcomes depend on lifestyle practices, like diet, and also on the parent's wellbeing.
-For behavioral or emotional issues, children 6-12 years of age receive tools, such as mindfulness practices, that help them understand themselves better, improve focus, build self compassion and lead to new choices.
-Working as a team, we decide what treatment option is acceptable to them: acupuncture, acupressure, moxibustion, cupping, gua sha or tuning fork treatment.
-I respect their wishes; we work as a team.
-Our visits last an hour.
+For chronic issues, outcomes are influenced primarily by lifestyle practices, such as diet and environmental factors.
+To address behavioral or emotional issues, children and teens receive tools, such as mindfulness practices, that help them understand themselves better, improve focus, build self compassion and lead to new choices.
+Working as a team, we decide what treatment option is acceptable to them: acupuncture, acupressure, moxibustion, cupping, gua sha, herbs or tuning fork treatment.

 Within your scheduled visit, you can choose from:

 Working together, we can weigh the value of each option relative to your lifestyle and condition.
 Medical counseling is a valuable aid when making healthcare choices.
-From the start, you'll get an overview of healthcare options, recommendations, and referrals for what might serve you best.
-If you decide to proceed with surgery or pharmaceuticals, I offer coaching so you won't get caught with unexpected complications or side effects.
+Options range from minimally invasive treatments such as massage or acupuncture to more invasive practices such as surgery.
+If your decision is to proceed with prescription drugs or surgery, I offer coaching so you won't get caught with unexpected complications or side effects.
 We'll also explore lifestyle strategies and natural medicines to facilitate post-surgery rehabilitation and help you minimize dosage or shorten the time on medications.

-Food and Lifestyle Coaching— In the West we say, "You are what you eat."
 I am a firm believer in the old Chinese Proverb, "You plant that kind of seed, you nourish that kind of root, you'll harvest that kind of fruit."
-Our lifestyle choices impact our health.
-Foods and flavors can support your short-term goals and enhance your overall good health.
-In addition to diet, we'll discuss lifestyle strategies (read on) that you can embrace over time to reach your current and long-term objectives.
+Lifestyle choices impact our health.
+Foods and flavors can enhance your overall good health.
+In addition to diet, we'll discuss lifestyle strategies that you can embrace to reach your current and long-term objectives.

 Acupuncture and Related Techniques— People want to know: How does acupuncture work?
 What does it do?
-Western medicine is based on structure— focusing on the relationship of cells, tissues and biochemicals.
-Eastern medicine focuses on the energy that animates our bodies throughout our lives.
-Energy—its qualities, amount and circulation—is what determines how easily and efficiently an organ functions or a joint moves.
-It affects our temperature and metabolism, spirit and mental state.
-Acupuncture, cupping, gua sha, acupressure and other Asian medicine techniques work with that energy to regulate and restore proper function to all bodily systems.
-They also work to promotes circulation, support mental/emotional health, and relieve pain and tension.
+Asian medicine focuses on the energy that powers our bodies.
+There are many types of energy according to Asian medicine that determine how easily and efficiently an organ functions or a joint moves.
+Energy affects our temperature and metabolism, spirit and mental state.
+Acupuncture, cupping, moxibustion, gua sha, acupressure and other Asian medicine techniques work with that energy to regulate and restore proper function, promote circulation, support mental/emotional health, and relieve pain and tension.